oaken-one/Security-Through-Decentralization/README.md

 # Security Through Decentralization

-Summary
-This repository contains all the code that backs the senior-thesis project “Security Through Decentralization: Blockchain’s Role in IoT Networks.”
+This repository contains all the code that backs the senior-thesis project “Security Through Decentralization: Blockchain’s Role in IoT Networks”.
 Three alternative firmware-update architectures for a fleet of 10 Arduino MKR WiFi 1010 + MKR ENV Shield sensors were built and benchmarked:

 Local Python Server – classic client–server on a LAN